openshift-labs/lab-developing-with-odo/workshop/content/061-exposing-components-to-public.md

 ✗  port for the component frontend is required as it exposes 3 ports: 8080,8443,8778
 ```

-Since this component exposes 3 different ports, we need to explictly define which one is the one we want for our external access:
+Since this component exposes 3 different ports, we need to explicitly define which one is the one we want for our external access:

 ```execute-1
 odo url create frontend --port 8080